Item 1 – Introduction

 What investment services and advice can you provide me?

-Shah offers investment advisory services to retail investors, high net worth individuals, trusts, pension and profit-sharing plans, corporations and hedge funds.
+Shah offers investment advisory services to retail investors, high net worth individuals, trusts, pension and profit-sharing plans, and corporations.
 We advise separately managed client accounts solely through our Wrap Fee Program (the “Program”).
 The Program is a bundled investment advisory program, including advisory, administrative and brokerage execution services for a single fee.
 Wrap clients do not pay brokerage fees.
-The Program is no longer available.
-All account clients’ investments are continuously monitored in accordance with the investment strategies, objectives, goals and financial needs established by each client.
+However, the Program is currently unavailable to new clients.
+All clients’ investments are continuously monitored in accordance with the investment strategies, objectives, goals and financial needs established by each client.
 Program clients can change their investment goals and objectives based on their financial needs and impose reasonable restrictions and guidelines on their accounts at any time by contacting Shah.
-Hedge fund investment guidelines and restrictions are described in a private fund offering document available only to certain sophisticated qualified investors.
+While Shah Capital does not impose a minimum account size for the Program accounts, clients should be aware that accounts with a value under $100,000 will typically, out of necessity, hold fewer positions in high concentrations than other client accounts.

 All advisory services are discretionary.
-This means we buy and sell securities in clients’ accounts without seeking approval.
-Program clients sign an investment management agreement giving us this authority and remains in place until either the client or Shah terminates the relationship.
+This means, in accordance with your investment objectives, we may buy and sell securities in your accounts without seeking your prior approval of the transactions.
+Program clients sign an investment management agreement giving us this authority and it remains in place until either the client or Shah terminates the relationship.

 Given my financial situation, should I choose an investment advisory service?
 Why or why not?